 Did you know that nearly 90% of apps that are downloaded onto a mobile device are opened once, and then they are never used again?
 Only 16% of users will try out an app more than twice (Digital Trends).

 Fortunately, expanding your messaging strategy with Android and iOS push notifications can increase your mobile consumer engagement and app retention.

 Source: Digital Trends

-Now, with mobile push notifications, you have more opportunities than ever to activate your trial users, show them personal value, and help them reach an Aha!
-Moment quicker.
+Now, with mobile push notifications, you have more opportunities than ever to activate your trial users and help them reach the Aha Moment quicker.